uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 ];
 ```

-The `map` function takes one argument - a function `f` to apply to every element of the array.
+The `map` function takes one argument—a function `f` to apply to every element of the array.
 It returns the array that results from applying `f` to every element of the original array.

 ![](images/map.png)